MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/tom-pbi-datasets.md

 :::image type="content" source="media/tom-pbi-datasets/dataset-connection-string.png" alt-text="Workspace connection string in dataset Settings." border="false":::

 The next step is to create a new .NET application in which you write the C# code that programs using TOM.
 You can create a Web application or a Desktop application using .NET 5, .NET Core 3.1, or older versions on the .NET Framework.
-In this article we create a simple C# console application using the [].NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).
+In this article we create a simple C# console application using the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

 ### Create a new console application

-Begin by using the .NET CLI to create a new console application.
+Begin by using the [.NET CLI](/dotnet/core/tools/) to create a new console application.

 ```dotnetcli
 dotnet new console --name`